0xMordecai/K8s/Pod-multi-container-design-patterns/Init-containers/readme.md

 **`volumes.name`: This is the volume’s name, which is `html-volume` in this case.**

-volumes.emptyDir: This defines an emptyDir volume.
-It is similar to a tmpfs volume in Docker.
-Therefore, it is not persistent and lasts just for the container’s lifetime.
+**`volumes.emptyDir`: This defines an `emptyDir` volume.
+It is similar to a `tmpfs` volume in Docker.
+Therefore, it is not persistent and lasts just for the container’s lifetime.**